I am QT – I wish to personally welcome you to Ha Giang

 Need for permit in northern Hà Giang

 Hà Giang is sadly the last place in Vietnam where foreigners are required to obtain a permit – on account of the perceived sensitivity of the border with China.
 These permits are required to travel on the road north from Tam Son to Dong Van and Meo Vac.
 Nevertheless, QT or your hotel are happy to assist you to get this provincial ‘admission permit’ (Dong Van Geopark permit).
-It cost VND 230,000 (approx. US$ 11 per person)
+It cost VND 230,000 (approx. US$ 11 per person).
+That said, there might be means around it and we will tell you more about that on arrival to Ha Giang.

 What is the best season for rides in northern Vietnam?